JuliaGraphics/ColorTypes.jl/README.md

 ```

 For HSV (and all remaining color types), `T` must be of
-`FloatingPoint` type, since the values range beyond what can be
+`AbstractFloat` type, since the values range beyond what can be
 represented with most `FixedPoint` types.

 ### HSL